Jet Set Radio Future: Development and release

-Jet Set Radio Future was released as an Xbox launch title in Japan and Europe.
+Jet Set Radio Future was first publicly shown during E3 2001 and the Tokyo Game Show.
+It was originally announced under the name Jet Grind Radio Future to stay consistent with the previous game release in North America due to trademark problems for "Jet Set" at the time.
+However, the game reverted back to its original name after the trademark problems were resolved.
+Jet Set Radio Future was released as an Xbox launch game in Japan and Europe, and a standalone game in North America.
 It was first released in Japan on February 22, 2002, followed by North America on February 26, and Europe on March 14.
 A deal was made between Sega and Microsoft in late 2002 to have Jet Set Radio Future along with Sega GT 2002 bundled with the Xbox on a dual-game DVD.
 This was designed to build the Xbox installed base and appeal to consumers during the holiday season.